panda-roux-dev/MoonGem/README.md

 MoonGem exposes the following Lua functions for generating content:

 `BODY:include(<path>)`
-Inserts the contents of the file at <path>.
+Inserts the contents of the file at `path`.
 Note that this DOES NOT run embedded scripts in the source document if a Gemtext file is specified.
 This is an intentional choice for the sake of simplicity.

 `BODY:write(<text>)`
-Writes <text> to the body of the document.
+Writes `text` to the body of the document.
 No new-line character is appended.

-`BODY:line(<text>)`
+`BODY:line([text])`
-Writes <text> to the body of the document, followed by a new-line character.
+Writes `text` to the body of the document, followed by a new-line sequence.
+If `text` is omitted, only the new-line sequence is written.

 `BODY:link(<url>, [text])`
-Writes a link pointing to <url> to the body of the document.
-Optionally, [text] can be specified in order to append link alt-text.
+Writes a link pointing to `url` to the body of the document.
+Optionally, `text` can be specified in order to append link alt-text.

 `BODY:heading(<text>, <level>)`
-Writes <text> as a heading line to the body of the document.
-The value of <level> indicates the heading level (in other words, <level> == number of #'s).
+Writes `text` as a heading line to the body of the document.
+The value of `level` indicates the heading level (in other words, `level` == number of #'s).

 `BODY:block(<text>)`
-Writes <text> in a preformatted block.
+Writes `text` in a preformatted block.

 `BODY:begin_block([alt-text])`
-Writes the beginning of a preformatted block with optional [alt-text].
+Writes the beginning of a preformatted block with optional `alt-text`.

 `BODY:end_block()`
 Writes the end of a preformatted block.